 |Associate Fellow in the Institute of Advanced Study|

-Mariann's writing for the general public has appeared in The Guardian, The Independent, The Huffington Post, The Observer, been featured on BBC News, Bloomberg, among other outlets.
-She holds a PhD. in sociology and Masters in women's studies from the University of York, where she continues to contribute to the research community.
+Mariann holds a PhD. in Sociology and Masters in Women's Studies from her 1+3 ESCR scholarship at the University of York, where she continues to contribute to the research community.

 Personal website www.mariannhardey.com